ow2-proactive/scheduling-abstraction-layer/documentation/7-node-endpoints.md

 *   For the `NodeTypeRequirement` we verify that the node candidate is the type desired.
 These types are: `IAAS`, `PAAS`, `FAAS`, `BYON`, `EDGE`, `SIMULATION`
 *   For the `AttributeRequirement` they are catagorized in the following classes:
-    *   `hardware`: In this class we can filter based on the `ram`, `cores`, `disk`, `fpga`.
+    *   `hardware`: In this class we can filter based on the `ram`, `cores`, `disk`, `fpga`, `name`
     *   `location`: In this class we can filter based on the `geoLocation.country`
     *   `image`: In this class we can filter based on the `name`, `operatingSystem.family` , `operatingSystem.version`
     *   `cloud`: In this class we can filter based on the `type`.
 A cloud type can be `PRIVATE`, `PUBLIC`, `BYON`, `EDGE`
     *   `environment`: In this class we can filter based on the `runtime`.
 The possible runtimes are `nodejs`, `python`, `java`, `dotnet`, `go`
     *   `name`: In this class we can filter based on the `placementName`.
 This is used for BYON and EDGE nodes where we can select a specific node to handle a certain component.

-For more details about these filters you can check the SAL code [NodeCandidateUtils class](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-service/src/main/java/org/ow2/proactive/sal/service/nc/NodeCandidateUtils.java) To check the Node types: [NodeTypeRequirement class](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/NodeTypeRequirement.java) and [NodeType enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/NodeType.java) To check the Cloud types: [CloudType enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/CloudType.java) to check the requirment operators: [RequirementOperator enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/RequirementOperator.java)
+For more details about these filters you can check the SAL code [NodeCandidateUtils class](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-service/src/main/java/org/ow2/proactive/sal/service/nc/NodeCandidateUtils.java) To check the Node types: [NodeTypeRequirement class](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/NodeTypeRequirement.java) and [NodeType enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/NodeType.java) To check the Cloud types: [CloudType enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/CloudType.java) to check the requirement operators: [RequirementOperator enum](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/sal-common/src/main/java/org/ow2/proactive/sal/model/RequirementOperator.java)

 **Path**: